JuniorDCoder/Magazine-Articles-Website/README.md

 ```

 - `index.html`: This is the main HTML file for the website.
+- `user-profile`: This is the user profile page
 - `styles/global.css`: The CSS file containing the styling rules for the website.
 - `scripts/loader.js`: The JavaScript file for client-side interactivity (Specifically the Loader ad the entry point of the site).
 - `public/images/`: A directory to store all the image files used in the project.